adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 If we need to update the rule in multiple places, a search and replace might be all that's necessary.
 Also, when the red *mixin* changes to *orange*, its name will need updating anyway.

 With all that said, mixins are useful in some cases.
-We might, for example, want to apply a *clearfix* across different elements and breakpoints.
+We might, for example, want to apply a *clearfix* across different elements and only within certain breakpoints.
+This well understood *group* of rules, can be used many times over.

 So it's not that mixins are *bad*, it's just we probably shouldn't be so quick to use them.